Google services outages

-During eight episodes, one in 2013, one in 2014, one in 2018, three in 2020, and two in 2022, Google suffered from severe outages that disrupted a variety of their services.
+During various episodes, from 2008 onward, Google suffered from severe outages that disrupted a variety of their services.
 The first was a five-minute outage of every Google service in August 2013.
 The second was a 25-minute outage of Gmail, Google+, Google Calendar, and Google Docs in January 2014.
 The third was a YouTube outage in October 2018.
 The fourth was a Google Calendar outage in June 2019.
 The fifth was a Gmail/Google Drive outage in August 2020.
 The sixth, in November 2020, affected mainly YouTube, and the seventh, in December 2020, affected most of their services.
 The eighth, in August 2022, affected Google Search, Maps, Drive, and YouTube.
-The ninth, in October 2022, affected Google Maps and Google Street View.
+The ninth, in October 2022, affected Google Maps and Google Street View, and many more.
 These outages seemed to be global.

 Early disruptions

 Starting on 24 February 2008 at 18:47 UTC, YouTube was unavailable for around two hours because Pakistan Telecom, a Pakistani telecommunication company, had mistakenly claimed YouTube's IP address space intended to block access to YouTube within Pakistan; the Border Gateway Protocol data was accidentally broadcast to other service providers.
 Pakistan Telecom accidentally propagated the route to its international data carrier, PCCW Ltd. The PCCW then accepted that route.
 It directed requests from YouTube's visitors to other internet service providers worldwide, causing a major YouTube outage out of Pakistan.

 On 6 August 2008, from 22:00 to 13:00 on the next day, Google Apps went down; some Gmail users were also unable to access their email.
 Users have gotten an HTTP 502 server error.

 On 31 January 2009, Google flagged the whole internet on a 'malware or dangerous websites' blacklist for around 40 minutes before the unintentional flags were fixed.
 The staggered error update was up from 14:27 to 15:25 UTC.
 They stated that their malware detector was updated such that "the URL of '/' was mistakenly checked in as a value to the file and '/' expands to all URLs."
 The malware detector had flagged all websites and shown this message in the search list: "This site may harm your computer".

 On 14 May 2009, some Google Apps users were unable to access their accounts from 14:48 to 16:05 UTC.
 Some users received a 400-series timeout error.
 Later, an outage that started at 15:48 UTC caused many of Google's services, including YouTube, Gmail, Google Maps, and Google AdSense, to be slowed down.
 Google in its blog has stated that an error in their system caused it to direct some of the web traffic through Asia, and that "14% of our users experienced slow services or even interruptions".